 The new school year has started.
-That makes the very best time to take advantage of local field trip opportunities such as museums, libraries, zoos, and aquariums.
+That makes the very best time to take advantage of local field trip opportunities such as zoo and aquarium trips.
 Most kids are back in school.
 That means these places will be much quieter and less crowded.
 What better way to kick off your school year than with a series of educational field trips?

 As a traveling family, we try to take advantage of cool field trip opportunities whenever possible.
 Usually, these include museums and national parks.
 However, thanks to my son’s intense interest in animals lately, we’ve been on a zoo and aquarium kick.